textileio/community/docs/threads/index.md

 #### JavaScript

 The second implementation is written in JavaScript (Typescript, really).
 This implementation has some optimizations to make it more ideal when writing web applications.
-The JavaScript implementation is best understood through the [Client](https://textileio.github.io/js-hub/docs/hub.client) and [Database](https://textileio.github.io/js-threads/modules/_textile_threads_database.html) documentation.
+The JavaScript implementation is currently a Client of the Go implementation.
+You can run it against your own go-threads instance or connect it to the Textile Hub to use one of ours.
+Read more about the [Client here](https://textileio.github.io/js-hub/docs/hub.client).

 In general, when you are building apps that use threads in remote context (e.g. the browser) it's best to push the networking later to remote services whenever possible (while using/allowing p2p when it works).
-For this, we recommend using `js-threads` using the Hub's APIs.
-Using the [Database](https://textileio.github.io/js-threads/modules/_textile_threads_database.html) for example, you can perform all signing and encryption locally, keeping thread ownership with your users, but push persistence and networking to the remote Hub.
 You can also build your own remote relays and services using the [go-threads](https://github.com/textileio/go-threads/) library.

 For the rest of the explanation below, we'll focus on examples using the JavaScript library.